bicarbon8/automated-functional-testing/packages/aft-ui-mobile-apps/README.md

     }
 }
 ```
-- **browserstackconfig** - only required if referencing `browserstack-mobile-app-session-generator-plugin` in the `pluginNames` array of the `mobileappsessiongeneratorpluginmanager` section of your `aftconfig.json` file
+- **browserstackconfig** - only required if referencing `browserstack-mobile-app-session-generator-plugin` in the `pluginNames` array of the `mobileappsessiongeneratormanager` section of your `aftconfig.json` file
   - **user** - [REQUIRED] the BrowserStack username for the account to be used
   - **key** - [REQUIRED] the BrowserStack accesskey for the account to be used
   - **debug** - a `boolean` value indicating if the `browserstack.debug` capability should be included